takyam15/my-stats-python-r-jupyter/README.md

 pip install -r requirements_pip.txt
 ```

-With the developed environment activatad, run `jupyter-lab` command to start data analysis.
+With the developed environment activatad, run `jupyter-lab` command, and JupyterLab will be loaded on your web browser.

 ## Note